mbourgey/EBI_cancer_workshop_visualization/README.md

 ## Data Source
 We will be working on a seven cancer sample.
-Some of them come from the CageKid project which is part of ICGC and is focused on kidney cancer in many of it's forms and the other come from renal cancer.
+Some of them come from the CageKid project which is part of ICGC and is focused on kidney cancer in many of it's forms and the other come from a renal cancer project.

 For practical reasons we precomputed the mutect somatic mutations vcf of each sample.